rauan06/3S/README.md

 # Triple-S

-Username policy:
+Password policy

     Only letters and a hyphens, underscores, digits, dots are allowed.
-    Username cannot be empty
+    Username must be uniqe

-Password policy:
+Password policy

     At least 8 characters
     At least one uppercase letter